crgp01/JavaScript-and-Structured-Query-Language/SQLite3 Exercises/SQLExercises.md

 Answer: Cristina Rivera

-5. Who has checked out more that 1 item?
+5.Who has checked out more that 1 item?
 Tip: Research the GROUP BY syntax.

 		select name from member
 		where member.id in